Community Collectives

 Bridgette Wynn

-The Single Professional Operations Community Collective serves as a supportive and amplifying community space for professionals who serve as a sole member of their office/department/program.
-The Single Professional Operations Community Collective directly serves the following communities:
+The Solo Professional Operations Community Collective serves as a supportive and amplifying community space for professionals who serve as a sole member of their office/department/program.
+The Solo Professional Operations Community Collective directly serves the following communities:

 • Professionals who serve as a sole professional member within their FSL office/department/program